sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 * scale: List[float] type or None, quantization parameters.
 If None, non-quantized computation is performed.
 If a List is provided, its length must be 2, representing the scale for input and output respectively.
 * zero_point: List[int] type or None, offset parameters.
 If None, non-quantized computation is performed.
 If a List is provided, its length must be 2, representing the zero point for input and output respectively.
 * out_name: string type or None, represents the name of the output Tensor.
 If None, a name will be automatically generated internally.
-round_mode: string type, indicates the rounding mode for the second time when the input and output Tensors are quantized.
-The default value is 'half_away_from_zero'.
+* round_mode: string type, indicates the rounding mode for the second time when the input and output Tensors are quantized.
+The default value is 'half_away_from_zero'.The value range of round_mode is "half_away_from_zero", "half_to_even", "towards_zero", "down", "up".

 Return value
 """""""""""